AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 If we have a Globus subscription associated with the endpoint, we can set permissions on individual directories and files for arbitrary Globus users and groups under Guest Collections.
 We would do this using the Globus Web Application as follows:

-Log into the Globus Web Application and click on “Collections” in the left-hand menu.
+Log into the Globus Web Application and click on "Collections" in the left-hand menu.

 Find and click on the Guest Collection we created previously.
 You should be able to see its attributes, which you are free to edit as you see fit.
-For this exercise, however, you will need to click on the “Permissions” icon at the top left.
-Note that you will not see “Permissions” if you accidentally opened your Mapped Collection instead of your guest one.
+For this exercise, however, you will need to click on the "Permissions" icon at the top left.
+Note that you will not see "Permissions" if you accidentally opened your Mapped Collection instead of your guest one.

 <img src="resources/guest_collection_attributes.png" alt="Guest Collection Attributes" width="1000"/>

 This will open the permissions editing window for your Guest Collection.
 Note that by default you will have read-write access by role because you own this collection.
 We will leave that as-is.

-Click on the “Add Permissions - Share With” button on the top right.
+Click on the "Add Permissions - Share With" button on the top right.

 <img src="resources/guest_collection_permissions.png" alt="Guest Collection Permissions" width="1000"/>